chriskorsak/tea-cozy/README.md

 This is a single page company website for a business called Tea Cozy.
 It's a project from the Codecademy web development track.
 I was given a design spec and a handful of image files and have created and styled this webpage from scratch.

-The design spec can be viewed inside the github repository image folder:

-img-tea-cozy-redline.jpg
+Please visit [the design spec](https://github.com/chriskorsak/tea-cozy/blob/master/images/img-tea-cozy-redline.jpg) to see the design reference I followed while creating this page.

-Please visit: [Tea Cozy](https://github.io/chriskorsak/tea-cozy) to see the website.
+Please visit [the Tea Cozy website](https://chriskorsak.github.io/tea-cozy/) to see the live site on github pages.

 ## Technologies Used